lubuntu-team/manual/source/3/3.2/3.2.4/date_and_time.rst

     lxqt-admin-time

-The icon for Date and Time looks like a watch face.
+The icon for Date and Time looks like an analog clock.